 - Access to community news and job offers through our LinkedIn group

 As an Executive Service Corps member, we ask you to take your commitment to 501 Commons as seriously as you would a commitment to a job.
 All of our volunteers are expected to provide the same level of attention and quality to a volunteer project as they would to a paid work assignment.

 Most nonprofits are much smaller than businesses.
-Of the 11,000 nonprofits in Washington State registered with the IRS, median annual revenue is just $83,000.
+Of the 11,000 nonprofits in Washington State registered with the IRS, 75% have budgets under $1 million.
 However, the way nonprofits are funded, the range of programs they offer, and their use of volunteers make their business models very complex.
 Before drawing conclusions about a project, be sure that you have taken the time to understand as much as you can about the nonprofit with which you are working.